robzed/LED_Display3/README.md

 You'll then need to load LED2PICO.FTH from the src/ directory.

-#Hardware
+# Hardware

 The display itself is a 24 x 24 pixel Neopixel (WS2812) based display.
+You can see an image of the LEDs wired up, without the picture frame or frosted 'glass' in the LED_Display2 project (link below).

 The controller board is loosely based on the Maker Pi Pico board by Cytron https://www.cytron.io/p-maker-pi-pico - the code will work with other configurations - see TACHYON.FTH for details and custom configuration.

 ![Board Picture](images/board.jpg)

-#Current code
+# Current code

 Simple test image

 ![Test Image](images/test_image.jpeg)

-#Background
+# Background

 Second LED board, but with new controller board (Rasberry Pi Pico rather than Arduino Nano 33 BLE).

+Previous versions:
-Second Display, Nano 33 BLE controller - ported pForth with flash file system (unpublished) Second Display, Nano 33 BLE controller, Ardunio (unfinished) https://github.com/robzed/LED_Display Original Display - One version Forth, Second version Forth plus Python/Rasbperry Pi  https://github.com/robzed/LED_Display
+ * Second Display, Nano 33 BLE controller - ported pForth with flash file system (unpublished)
+ * Second Display, Nano 33 BLE controller, Arduino (unfinished) https://github.com/robzed/LED_Display2
+ * Original Display - One version Forth, Second version Forth plus Python/Rasbperry Pi  https://github.com/robzed/LED_Display

 # License

 LED display code Copyright (c) 2022 Rob Probin.

 PicoForth/Tachyon Extensions/FRED Copyright (c) 2021-2022 Peter Jackacki.

 MIT License - See LICENSE